pseudomuto/routesjs-rails/README.md

 Routes.userRolePath(1, 2); // returns /users/1/roles/2
 Routes.userRolePath({ id: 1, role_id: 2 }); // also returns /users/1/roles/2
 ```

+## Route Formats

+You can generate format (json, html, etc) routes by passing an object with a format property.
+For
+example:

+`Routes.userRolePath({ id: 1, role_id: 2, format: "json" }) // returns /users/1/roles/2.json`

+You can also configure a default format globally by setting `RoutesJS::Routes.default_format` in the
+initializer (run `rails g routes_js:install` to create a commented initializer).

 # Using as a CommonJS Module